MAA8007/Multi-Stage-Fire-Detection/README.md

 # Early Prediction and Area Estimation of Stubble Burning in Punjab

-This repository contains the code and resources for a project focused on the early prediction of stubble burning events in Punjab (Pakistan/India) and a planned extension for estimating the spatial extent of burned areas using deep learning and multi-modal satellite imagery.
+This repository contains the code and resources for a project focused on the early prediction of stubble burning events in Punjab and a planned extension for estimating the spatial extent of burned areas using deep learning and multi-modal satellite imagery.

 ## Project Overview

 Stubble burning, the post-harvest practice of setting fire to crop residue, is a major contributor to severe air pollution and seasonal smog in the Punjab region.
-This project aims to develop a system that can:
+This project initially explored stubble burning *detection* but has pivoted to the more impactful challenge of **early prediction**, aiming to forecast where burning might occur (hence an Early Warning System) [user-provided text block on Stubble Burning Prediction].
+This shift necessitated significant changes in our data collection and modeling strategies.

+The project now aims to:
-1.  **Early Predict:** Forecast the likelihood of stubble burning on a specific agricultural field up to 10 days in advance using pre-burn temporal patterns from satellite data.
+1.  **Early Predict:** Forecast the likelihood of stubble burning on a specific agricultural field up to 10 days in advance using pre-burn temporal patterns from Sentinel-2 (S2) optical and Sentinel-1 (SAR) radar data [user-provided text block on Stubble Burning Prediction, deliverable4.ipynb].
-2.  **Estimate Area (Future Work):** Segment and quantify the exact burned area after an event has occurred, using high-resolution satellite imagery.
+2.  **Estimate Area (Future Work):** Segment and quantify the exact burned area after an event has occurred, using high-resolution Sentinel-2 imagery and a SegFormer-based segmentation model, adapted through transfer learning from a forest fire segmentation task.

-We leverage Sentinel-2 (S2) optical imagery and Sentinel-1 (SAR) radar data, recognizing their complementary strengths, particularly SAR's ability to see through clouds.
-The core of our prediction model is a Dual-Input Transformer architecture, which has shown significant improvement over baseline methods.
+We leverage the complementary strengths of S2 and SAR data for prediction, particularly SAR's ability to penetrate cloud cover [user-provided text block on Stubble Burning Prediction, deliverable4.ipynb].
+The core of our prediction model is a Dual-Input Transformer architecture, which processes S2 and SAR data separately, significantly improving upon baseline methods [user-provided text block on Stubble Burning Prediction, deliverable4.ipynb].

 ## Project Pipeline